The Save Local Business Act would preserve key American engines of economic and employment growth. Here’s how.

 For instance, research indicated that the expanded joint employer standard under Browning-Ferris was adding over $33 billion in costs and 93% more lawsuits to franchises, reducing employment opportunities by 376,000 per year.

-By instituting a stable, pro-entrepreneur joint employer standard, as the Save Local Business Act would do, American businesses could operate under new levels of certainty and would retain the flexibility that allows them to forge critical business relationships that serve as the lifeblood of numerous small businesses serving communities.
+By instituting a stable, pro-entrepreneur joint employer standard as the Save Local Business Act would do, American businesses could operate under new levels of certainty and would retain the flexibility that allows them to forge critical business relationships that serve as the lifeblood of numerous small businesses serving communities.

-With over 750,000 franchises operating in the U.S. in 2020 and employing tens of millions of workers while representing trillions in sales annually, the impact of a positive joint employer standard would have an enormously positive effect on small businesses that also include even more businesses and workers relying upon vendor models.
+With over 750,000 franchises operating in the U.S. in 2020 and employing tens of millions of workers while representing trillions in sales annually, the impact of a positive joint employer standard would have an enormously positive effect on small businesses that also include even more businesses and workers relying upon vendor and contractor models.

 Learn more about the reforms that would advance the freedom and flexibility workers need to thrive in today’s economy.